 With regard to the enterprise prong, the test for finding the existence of an enterprise should have at its basis an inquiry of economic, and not behavioral, control.
 This again highlights the difference between behavioral and economic control.
 Even if a parent corporation does not control the instrumentalities that cause torts, its position at the nerve center of a conglomerate enterprise may allow it to make business decisions and allocate resources that would prevent catastrophic torts in the first place.
 This need not mean that the parent corporation knew or even should have known that the possibility of a tort would occur.
 Rather, economic control attempts to restructure the allocation of liability such that the parent corporation has the incentive to prevent torts before they occur.
-Enterprise liability targets the economic decisions made at the nerve center

-228 Phillip.I.Blumberg, The Multinational Challenge to Corporation Law, (Oxford University Press, 1993), p.92 of the corporation, and forces those with the ability to internalize the costs of doing business to do so.
-Thus, enterprise liability retains the benefits of moral hazard avoidance and information access that formulations pegging liability to behavioral control provide, while eschewing the control doctrine's problems of formalism, moralization, and incentivized decentralization231.
+Enterprise liability targets the economic decisions made at the nerve center of the corporation, and forces those with the ability to internalize the costs of doing business to do so.
+Thus, enterprise liability to behavioral control provide, while eschewing the control doctrine's problems of formalism, moralization, and incentivized decentralization258.